 If you’ll join me, click over to my Facebook page and say, “I’m thinking on what is true.”

 More from the Girlfriends

 You’ve heard the lies before.
 Maybe even whispered one or two to yourself from time to time.
 Maybe repeated them so often you’ve started to believe them.
 “Nobody loves me.
 I’m worthless.
 I would be happier married to someone else.
 I’m just not good enough.”
 The list goes on.
 It’s time to recognize the enemy’s lies and to replace those lies with the Bible’s liberating truth.
 It’s time to renew your mind and think God’s thought rather than be held in bondage by the enemy’s deceptions.
-It’s time to be set free to see yourself as God see you: His holy, chosen, cleansed, forgiven and dearly loved child.
+It’s time to be set free to see yourself as God sees you: His holy, chosen, cleansed, forgiven and dearly loved child.
 Now that’s a truth worth repeating.
-To learn more, check out my book I’m Not Good Enough…and Other Lies Women Tell Themselves.
+To learn more, check out my book, Enough: Silencing the Lies that Steal Your Confidence.
 It’s a game changer!